WV Homeschooling Laws

 - If a child’s assessment fails to show “acceptable progress,” the parent or guardian should initiate a remedial program to achieve acceptable progress.
 The child is considered to have made “acceptable progress” under the first testing option above if the mean of the child’s test results in the required subject areas is within or above the fourth stanine, or, if below the fourth stanine, shows improvement from the previous year’s results.

-- Submit results of annual assessments to school board/superintendent for grades 3, 5, 8, and 11 by June 30 of the year in which the assessment was administered.
+- While you are required to assess your student annually, you only need to submit the results of annual assessments to the county superintendent for grades 3, 5, 8, and 11 by June 30 of the year in which the assessment was administered.

 - Notify the superintendent upon termination of homeschooling or upon moving to a new county (and file a notice of intent in the new county)